 Meet the Expert

-Lisa Shiner, is an Israeli wedding planner and partner at the Tel Aviv-based wedding production company BE Group.
+Lisa Shiner is an Israeli wedding planner and managing partner at the Tel Aviv-based event production and design company, BE Group.

 Before we continue into our explanation of what an Israeli wedding looks like, here are the answers to some frequently asked questions:

 - What should I wear to an Israeli wedding?
 Expect guests to be very dressed down.
 "You may even see some jeans and flip-flops," says Shiner.
 "Though, many couples make a point of requesting a nicer dress code nowadays."
-And as in American culture, there's an unspoken internal consensus that guests are not supposed to wear white.
+There's an unspoken internal consensus that guests are not supposed to wear white.
 For a Jewish ceremony, women traditionally wear attire that covers their shoulders and men wear Kippahs or Yarmulkas to cover their heads.

 - Do men and women sit separately?
 If attending an Orthodox Jewish wedding, men and women will customarily sit on opposite sides of the ceremony.
 At an ultra-Orthodox wedding, men and women will also celebrate separately with a partition in between.